slikts/queueable/README.md

 Queueable is intended both for library authors and consumers.
 Library authors can implement a standard streaming interface for interoperability, and consumers can adapt not-yet interoperable sources to leverage tools like [IxJS] and a declarative approach to streams.

-Asynchronous iteration together with this library could be seen as a simplified and more general version of the [Streams API][streams].
+Asynchronous iteration together with this library could be seen as a very simplified and more general version of the [Streams API][streams].

 See slides about [Why Async Iterators Matter][slides] for a more general introduction to the topic.